jouni-kantola/razor-partial-views-webpack-plugin/README.md

 [![Build Status](https://travis-ci.org/jouni-kantola/razor-partial-views-webpack-plugin.svg?branch=master)](https://travis-ci.org/jouni-kantola/razor-partial-views-webpack-plugin)

 ## Usage
-`razor-partial-views-webpack-plugin` takes a set of rules for creating `cshtml`/`vbhtml` views, wrapping assets built with webpack.
+`razor-partial-views-webpack-plugin` use rules for creating `cshtml`/`vbhtml` views wrapping assets built with webpack.
 With the plugin comes templates for scripts and styles, but any type of asset can be used as Razor view source.

 ## Example configuration
 ```javascript